Klong Son at a Glance

 A left at the 7-11 crossroads takes you along a wonderful winding road through fruit orchards and lines of rubber trees, deep into the valley, until it ultimately ends at the ford which marks the entrance to the waterfall, Klong Jao Leuam.
 This many tiered waterfall, one of the least known on the island, is free to visit and easily found by following the footpath.
 Ban Kwan Chang, the elephant trekking centre, run with the Asia Elephant Association is up a muddy well trodden path just a short distance beforehand.

-As well as being the base for trekking tours, this inland area of Klong Son also has a great spot for lunch at Blues Art Cafe.
-You’ll pass too a school, Koh Chang’s orthodox church, a golf driving range and a cockfighting ring, not a group of words you expect to see together again, anytime in the immediate future.
+As well as being the base for trekking tours, this inland area of Klong Son has a great spot for lunch at Blues Art Cafe.
+You’ll pass too a school, Koh Chang’s orthodox Russian church and a cockfighting ring, not a group of words you expect to see together again, anytime in the immediate future.
 And the unique Khmer style wall a few kilometres along is a German man’s private home, no questions asked.

 Klong Son – The southern end